-On this day in 1775, Americans hear a report that British General William Howe is working to spread smallpox among their ranks.
+On this day in 1775, Americans receive a report that the British were working to spread smallpox among their ranks.
 Was it an early form of biological warfare?

 On December 3, an American officer reported that “four deserters have just arrived at head-quarters, giving an account that several persons are to be sent out of Boston, this evening or to-morrow, that have been lately inoculated with the small-pox, with design, probably, to spread the infection . . . .”

 Could the British really be perpetuating such an “unheard-of and diabolical scheme”?